Yet Another Roguelike Tutorial, Part 7

 entities_focussed.emit(entity_names)

-_unhandled_input() will trigger whenever there is an input event that hasn’t been handled yet.
-If you move the mouse over the user interface the Control nodes will set the input as handled, meaning our mouse won’t look through those panels.
-Then, inside the function, we first make sure the event is an InputEventMouseMotion, so the following code will only execute in response to mouse motions.
-Then we get the current mouse position as a local position, which takes the camera into account.
+_process() will run every frame.
+Inside the function we get the current mouse position as a local position, which takes the camera into account.
 We can use this to calculate the tile position of the tile the mouse is currently over.
-We then further check if that tile is another tile then the mouse was previously on, i.e., if we have changed the hovered tile.
-If so, we update the stored mouse position, and then get the entity names from a function we’ll shortly write, and then emit that with that signal.
+Next, we get the entity names from a function we’ll shortly write, and then emit that with that signal.
 Here’s that entity name function:

 func get_names_at_location(grid_position: Vector2i) -> String: